The Mood KPI is your baseline. Think of it as “where you are” or what result to expect on a normal day.

 - Green stars to tell you how good the day was,

 - Red dots if it was bad, and

 - Blue dots if you got a lot of participation that day.

 The rating takes into account both the % of green, and the number of presses you got.
 In this example, they had a very bad day at work.
-They had a very high level of participation, and a low level of green.
+They had a higher level of participation than on a normal/expected day, and a lower level of green.

 - 1-4 blue dots if you’re doing well.

 - 1-4 orange dots if the system thinks you could do better.

 The company in this example is doing great!
 They most likely communicate their results regularly, and talk to employees about how to fix what makes people press red.